AntonioWeb-dev/TDD-express-mongodb/readme.md

 <h2>About</h2>

 <p>This is a chat API, you can create your account, create your rooms and join other rooms, this application it is a chat real-time.
-  Usability it is very easy because the low quantity of endpoints and fast communicantion in real time.
+  Usability is very easy because the low quantity of endpoints and fast communicantion in real time.
 This application was created with the aim of create a simple connection between users.</p>

   <h2>Endpoints</h2>